pytorch/glow/README.md

 [intermediate representations](./docs/IR.md) at different phases of the compilation pipe.
 The first representation is a high-level graph that resembles the original neural network.
-This representation allows the compiler to perform high-level domain specific optimizations.
-The next level, is a low-level bytecode, that represents memory explicitly and allows the compiler to perform low-level memory optimizations that are not possible at higher levels.
-And finally, the target specific intermediate representation that the code generators can use to generate efficient machine code.
+This representation allows the compiler to perform high-level domain-specific optimizations.
+The next level is a low-level bytecode, that represents memory explicitly and allows the compiler to perform low-level memory optimizations that are not possible at higher levels.
+And finally, the target-specific intermediate representation that the code generators can use to generate efficient machine code.

 ![](./docs/3LevelIR.png)